-The Office of the Budget cannot grant waivers to the Pennsylvania Steel Products Procurement Act unless the terms of the law change.
-All Grantees must comply with the Steel Products Procurement Act.
-If a Grantee fails to abide by the Pennsylvania Steel Products Procurement Act, it does so at its own risk.
+The Office of the Budget (OB) cannot grant waivers to the Pennsylvania Steel Products Procurement Act (SPPA) unless the terms of the law change.
+All RACP Grantees must comply with the SPPA.
+If a Grantee/RACP project fails to abide by the SPPA, it does so at its own risk.

 A full explanation on the RACP steel requirements is available as a PDF download.

-In the past, OB only accepted the ST-4 Form (justification for the use of foreign steel) that the Department of General Services (DGS) has exclusively devised to address exceptions linked to the requirements of the Steel Products Procurement Act when it was necessary.
-Recently, OB has approved the acceptability of two more DGS ST Forms (ST-2, ST-3) with some caveats, providing that the forms are properly filled out.
-The ST-1 Form will not be accepted by the Office of the Budget.
+Up to 2011, OB only accepted the ST-4 Form (justification for the use of foreign steel) that the Department of General Services (DGS) had exclusively devised to address exceptions linked to the requirements of the SPPA, when it was necessary.
+Since 2011, OB has approved the acceptability of two more DGS ST Forms (ST-2, ST-3) with some caveats, providing that the forms are properly filled out.
+The ST-1 Form will not be accepted by OB.
 It is not necessary for the ST-2, ST-3, and ST-4 Forms to be notarized.

-Statement of Policy- Steel products procurement in the Pennsylvania Bulletin Volume 43, Number 6 dated February 9, 2013 (See PA Bulletin #43, pages 85-86) that discusses the exemption of certain steel products, based on their analysis of ST-4 forms submitted that list products not produced domestically in sufficient quantity.
-The DGS publishes an updated “Exemption List” annually.
+Effective January 1, 2013, OB began utilizing the DGS Exempt Machinery and Equipment Steel Products listings (2019, 2018, 2017) as part of our steel policy.
+DGS published a Statement of Policy- Steel products procurement in the Pennsylvania Bulletin Volume 43, Number 6 dated February 9, 2013 (See PA Bulletin #43, pages 85-86) that discussed the exemption of certain steel products, based on their analysis of ST-4 forms submitted that list products not produced domestically in sufficient quantity.
+DGS publishes an updated "Exemption List" annually.

 Please be aware that ST forms are acceptable only in cases where nonstructural steel needs to be addressed.
 The DGS ST forms do not replace the steel certification forms associated with structural steel.
-The Office of the Budget will continue to require that steel mill certifications be submitted to demonstrate compliance with the steel requirements.
+OB will continue to require the submission of steel mill certifications to demonstrate compliance with the steel requirements for structural steel.

-It is suggested that the certifications be collected at the time any steel for the project is purchased and delivered for the project to ease the collection process.
+It is suggested that the certifications be collected at the time any steel for the project is purchased and delivered to ease the collection process.

-We shall deem as ineligible all contracts that are unable to demonstrate compliance via the submission of steel certifications/ST forms.
-Therefore, the value of construction contracts associated with non-compliant steel will be removed (both materials and labor costs) from the scope of the project, which may in turn affect the project ability to leverage their full grant amount (project may not receive its full grant).
+We shall deem as ineligible all contracts that are unable to demonstrate compliance via the submission of steel certifications for Structural Steel and for Non-structural Steel the submission of steel certifications and/or ST forms and/or DGS Exempt Machinery and Equipment Steel Products List.
+Therefore, the value of construction contracts associated with non-compliant steel will be removed (both materials and labor costs) from the scope of the project, which may in turn affect the project's ability to leverage their full grant amount (project may not receive its full grant).

 Recycled products, melted from previously used steel, are acceptable, providing that adequate documentation from the supplier has been furnished.
 The supplier shall certify that the recycled steel product was produced in the USA.